Sea cadets tuck in to 'mess dinner' - The Oban Times

-Oban Sea Cadets held there annual ‘Mess Dinner’ last Thursday, December 15.
+Oban Sea Cadets held their annual ‘Mess Dinner’ last Thursday, December 15.

 Both junior and senior cadets were invited to a formal dinner based on Royal Navy traditions and etiquette.